thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 Rationale:

-* `a1:t110@T120` starts a new batch with the batching window `t110-t160` with the batching timeout at `T180`
+* `a1:t120@T125` starts a new batch with the batching window `t100-t150` and batching timeout at `T170`
+* `b1` gets added to the same batch
-* Receipt of `a2:t140@T150` starts a new batch even though its event timestamp is within batch1's batching window as well as it was received before the batching timeout at `T180` because the measurement `a1` of type `a` already exists in the first batch.
+* Receipt of `a2:t140@T150` raises a conflict because the measurement `a1` of type `a` already exists in the first batch.
+To avoid this conflict, a new batch is started by splitting batch1.
 This second batch is started with a batching window of `t140-t190` with the batching timeout at `T210`.
-This also results in the first batch's batching window to be reduced from `t110-160` to `t110-t140` with the batching timeout also lowered from `T180 ` to `T160`.
+This also results in the first batch's batching window to be reduced from `t100-150` to `t100-t140` with the batching timeout also lowered from `T170 ` to `T160`.
+* `c1` gets added to batch2 itself.
-* `a3:t155@T170` starts a third batch as it can't be added to the second batch either due to the conflict with `a2`.
-Its batching window would be `t155-t205` with the batch timeout at `T225`.
-It also results in the shorteing of batch2 with the batching window re-adjusted to `t140-155` with the batching timeout at `T175`.
+* `a3:t170@T180` causes yet another conflict in batch2 and results in a third batch as it can't be added to the second batch either due to the conflict with `a2`.
+Its batching window would be `t170-t220` with the batch timeout at `T240`.
+It also results in the shorteing of batch2 with the batching window re-adjusted to `t140-170` with the batching timeout at `T190`.

 ### UC4: Receiving older already batched messages after starting a new batch